avolutions-php/avolutions/docs/en/config.md

-database/migrateOnAppStart | false | Controls if migrations are running automatically or not logger/loglevel | "DEBUG" | Only messages with a higher or equal loglevel then this will be logged logger/logfile | "logfile.log" | The name of the logfile logger/logpath | CORE_LOG_PATH | The path where the logfile is stored logger/datetimeFormat | "Y-m-d H:i:s.v" | The format for the datetime of the log message
+database/migrateOnAppStart | false | Controls if migrations are running automatically or not logger/loglevel | "DEBUG" | Only messages with a higher or equal loglevel then this will be logged logger/logfile | "logfile.log" | The name of the logfile logger/logpath | "./log/" | The path where the logfile is stored logger/datetimeFormat | "Y-m-d H:i:s.v" | The format for the datetime of the log message